Liz-ard7/61040-portfolio/assignments/pset2.md

 ## Synchronizations for URL Shortening: Synchronization Questions

-1. Partial matching.
+### 1. Partial matching.
 In the first sync (called generate), the Request.shortenUrl action in the when clause includes the shortUrlBase argument but not the targetUrl argument.
 In the second sync (called register) both appear.
 Why is this?

+You see, you don't actually need targetUrl to generate the nonce for the context, which is the base.
+All this action wants to do is create a nonce that doesn't have a conflict with any of the previously generated nonces in this context.
+This requires the context of what has been generated previously, as to not get a conflict, and that's about it.
+The targetUrl isn't necessary for this step, as we aren't associating the shortURL with the targetURL in this sync.
+That's a different function.

-2. Omitting names.
+### 2. Omitting names.
 The convention that allows names to be omitted when argument or result names are the same as their variable names is convenient and allows for a more succinct specification.
 Why isn’t this convention used in every case?

+Maybe you want to be more specific for certain cases, and rename things based on what they are used for, rather than what their argument/result is.
+For instance, for the register sync, the variable shortUrlSuffix is bound to nonce.
+Nonce can mean many different things, all it is is a randomly generated string that doesn't allow previous generations, which can be used for many things, like username generation, password generation, date generation, etc. Specifying that nonce, in this case, is referring to a shortUrlSuffix, makes it clear that it'll eventually be paired with the shortUrlBase variable.
+Not using this convention in all cases makes the code easier to understand.

-3. Inclusion of request.
+### 3. Inclusion of request.
 Why is the request action included in the first two syncs but not the third one?

+Both generate and register depend upon the request of a user and the arguments that get passed in for the Request action.
+For generate, the sync requires the shortUrlBase for the context from the Request.shortenUrl action.
+And for register, the register action depends on the shortUrlBase and the targetUrl, both which come from the Request.shortenUrl action.
+However, setExpiry happens after the shortURL has been generated and doesn't require the shortUrlBase nor the targetUrl in order to set when the shortURL should expire.
+Thus, it only depends on what UrlShortening.register returns, and doesn't require Request.

-4. Fixed domain.
+### 4. Fixed domain.
 Suppose the application did not support alternative domain names, and always used a fixed one such as “bit.ly.”
 How would you change the synchronizations to implement this?

+I would make it so the syncs no longer depend on what the base is, by removing the bases and instead having a context that accounts for all links that are generated, which will be tied to fixedBase.
+The syncs would no longer depend on shortUrlBase, and would no longer list them in the sync.

+    sync generate

+    when Request.shortenUrl ()

+    then NonceGeneration.generate (context: fixedBase)

+    sync register

+    when

+    .shortenUrl (targetUrl)

+    NonceGeneration.generate (): (nonce)

+    then UrlShortening.register (shortUrlSuffix: nonce, fixedBase, targetUrl)

+    sync setExpiry

+    when UrlShortening.register (): (shortUrl)

+    then ExpiringResource.setExpiry (resource: shortUrl, seconds: 3600)

-Adding a sync.
+### 5. Adding a sync.
 These synchronizations are not complete; in particular, they don’t do anything when a resource expires.
 Write a sync for this case, using appropriate actions from the ExpiringResource and URLShortening concepts.

+**sync** expire

+**when** ExpiringResource.expireResource () : (resource: shortUrl)

+**then** UrlShortening.delete (shortUrl)

 ---